AllTheMods/alltheguides/docs/atma/l2tipsandtricks.md

     ![Curios For Difficulty Increase](img/l2tat/curios_for_difficulty_increase.png)
     *(Note: From left to right: `Curse of Envy`, `Curse of Greed`, `Curse of Lust`)*

-*   **Visit New Dimensions:** Entering dimensions for the first time can increase difficulty.
+*   **Visit New Dimensions:** Entering dimensions for the first time can increase difficulty giving a +2 lvl of difficulty for each dimension.
 Maximum difficulty levels per dimension (subject to change): *(TODO: Verify these max levels)*
     *   Overworld - lvl 2000
     *   The Beyond - lvl 2000
     *   Ice and Fire: Dread Lands - lvl 2000